Logo Icon of River’s Bend Family Dental

 Partial dentures are the substitute for several missing teeth but not for your complete upper or lower teeth.
 To get partial dentures, you must have some healthy teeth remaining on your upper or lower jaw.

-Here we will provide information about partial dentures, their types, procedure, costs, and the materials used in their making.
+Here, we will provide information about partial dentures, their types, procedures, costs, and the materials used in their making.
 If you’ve lost multiple teeth and are seeking an effective replacement, book a consultation at River’s Bend Family Dental now.

-A partial denture usually consists of replacement teeth connected to a plastic base that syncs with the color of your gums.
-Sometimes it is also attached by a metal framework that holds the denture in the mouth.
+A partial denture usually consists of replacement teeth connected to a plastic base that matches the color of your gums.
+Sometimes, it is also attached by a metal framework that holds the denture in the mouth.
 Partial dentures come in use when one or more natural teeth remain in your jaw.

-A partial denture has internal attachments and is also removable, giving you a more natural-looking appliance.
+A partial denture has internal attachments and is also removable, giving you a more natural-looking appearance.

 Types of Partial Dentures